dikshajain14/tidyupHAR/steps.md

 Submitted as Course Project for the course Getting and Cleaning Data (Coursera)

 # Overview
-The purpose of this README file is to explain all the steps performed in the file run_analysis.R The file run_analysis.R is an R script file that performs the following tasks on Human Activity Recognition Data recorded using Samsung Galaxy S smartphone.
+The purpose of this file is to explain all the steps performed in the file run_analysis.R The file run_analysis.R is an R script file that performs the following tasks on Human Activity Recognition Data recorded using Samsung Galaxy S smartphone.
 The tasks are as follows:
 1 - Merges the training and the test sets to create one data set.